scimetfoo/StayWoke/README.md

-Here's an example implementation of StayWoke which will keep the screen on it two activities: `MainActivity` and `SecondActivity`, and the WakeUp class which will turn the screen on automcaitcally when you deploy the app on to the phone
+Here's an example implementation of StayWoke which will keep the screen on it two activities: `MainActivity` and `SecondActivity`, and the WakeUp class which will turn the screen on automatically when you deploy the app on to the phone

 ```java
 public class MainActivity extends AppCompatActivity {